-The Massachusetts Institute of Technology is a private research university in Cambridge, Massachusetts.
-Established in 1861, it has significantly contributed to the development of modern science and technology in the U.S. MIT boasts a global community that is strengthened by attracting talents from around the globe through innovation, research, and teaching.
+The Massachusetts Institute of Technology is an independent, privately endowed research university in Cambridge, Massachusetts.
+Incorporated in 1861, MIT has significantly contributed to the development of modern science and technology in the U.S. MIT has a global community that is strengthened by attracting talent from around the world through innovation, research, and teaching.

-The university aspires to serve its nation and the world by educating individuals in technology, science, and other academic areas and contributing to advancing knowledge.
-Moreover, the institution offers a comprehensive range of undergraduate and graduate programs.
-Students here receive a curriculum that combines rigorous academia and innovation, supported by the intellectual stimulation of its diverse community, which welcomes talented individuals regardless of where they come from.
+The university’s mission is to advance knowledge and educate students in technology, science, and other academic areas that will best serve the nation and the world.
+Moreover, the institution offers a wide range of undergraduate and graduate programs.
+Students here receive an education that combines rigorous academics and innovation, supported by the intellectual stimulation of its diverse community.

 If MIT has piqued your interest and you want to know about your expenses at this school, check out the rest of the article.